chainstack/docs/docs/tutorials/bsc/bep-1155-contract-with-truffle-and-openzeppelin.md

 ---
 meta:
   - name: description
-    content: Learn how to develop and deploy a BEP-1155 smart contract with both fungible and non-fungible tokens on the Binance Smart Chain network.
+    content: Learn how to develop and deploy a BEP-1155 smart contract with both fungible and non-fungible tokens on the BNB Smart Chain network.
   - name: keywords
-    content: tutorial binance bsc bep 1155 nft truffle openzeppelin
+    content: tutorial binance bsc bep 1155 nft truffle openzeppelin bnb
 ---

 # BEP-1155 contract with Truffle and OpenZeppelin